 If your business hires in volume quite often, then the entire process should become like a well-oiled machine, you’re practised at this and know what you’re doing.
 AI can help to smooth out any kinks in your recruitment process by using data and automating processes.
 For example, you can monitor your digital campaigns and other recruitment marketing, using data and learnings from previous campaigns to improve performance next time.
 Machine learning and use of a recruitment data funnel can help with this.
 AI can also help you pipeline candidates that weren’t successful on the first application, helping you build a talent pool for future hires.

 However, there are also some disadvantages to using AI for recruitment.

 AI also means you’re missing out on any candidates that don’t entirely match up to a designated criterion.
 Candidates who could bring something unexpected to your business, including skills, differing opinions or experience in other industries.
 Sure, these candidates may not always be what you envisioned for the role you’re recruiting for but, sometimes that’s a good thing.

 The perfect candidate does not exist anymore, especially when recruiting complex and demanding tech roles as competition for these individuals is growing by the day.
 There’s been a shift in the way we work, and how we expect to work and therefore, we must acknowledge a change in how we expect to recruit.
 Instead of drilling candidates down to data points, we should be prioritising human conversations and understanding.
-It’s easy in the world of technology and automations to forget about a more personal aspect of recruitment.
+Just because you’re hiring tech candidates it doesn’t mean they only want to be communicated with via technology.
+It’s easy in the world of technology and automations to forget about a more personal aspect of tech recruitment.
 Still, after a year dominated by virtual meetings, remote work and less human interaction, perhaps it’s something we should prioritise.